 As you probably know, we advocate voluntourism.
 It’s one of the many volunteering work you can join, but it caters mainly to travelers, more specifically to backpackers.

 Travel is cheap with voluntourism trips because you always travel in a big group.
 In addition, sometimes locals or fellow volunteers in the area provide us with free accommodation and tours.

 I’m affiliated with the voluntourism group Alon ng Pag-asa.
 We’re a small group of backpackers and do events at least once every 1-2 months.
-You can browse through some of the events Hali and I have joined in here:
+Some of the trips we’ve organized include Jomalig Island, Sorsogon and Siargao.

 5. Minimalist living